Bemowo: Second World War

 After the settlement was captured by the Red Army, on 17 January 1945, the People's Commissariat for Internal Affairs of the Soviet Union, set up a base in a former provisional precinct of the Blue Police in a house at 38 and 38A Dostepna Street.
 They began to capture soldiers of the Home Army operating in the area and held them in a jail in the building's basement.
-Some soldiers of Garłuch kept activity within the area, engaging in resistance against the Soviet Union, including freeing some of the prisoners.
+Some soldiers of Garłuch continued activity within the area, engaging in resistance against the Soviet Union, including freeing some of the prisoners.